BlueStar03/destiny-saga/eura.md

 # Eura

-I will describe The Creation of Threa.

----

 i am trying to think of an universal, primordial substance/ energy. like mana, the force, Chi. it will have the name Eura

 ---